Meeting Time: November 10, 2020 at 6:00pm CST

 • Default_avatar

-Paul Jackson almost 4 years ago
+Paul Jackson about 4 years ago

 While I generally support a fee that would be designated in the specific ways the proposal has articulated, I think some additional details regarding implementation should likely occur.
 I say this as some of my fellow residents have recently paid for significant street repair through assessments.
 It would be good to honor those most recently impacted by infrastructure improvements - and yes, one can certainly argue that they have benefitted from not paying previously for a considerable amount of time.
 There is never a good time to transition from assessments to fee structures, as some residents and businesses will be more impacted than others.
 That said, I think it would be beneficial to apply some sort of transition period to those in say the last 3 years who have had assessments.
 Perhaps their fees are significantly reduced for 2 years and then move forward to full fees.
 In this way we do honor those who have funded the most recently improvements.